eBay/bascomtask/README.md

 instance from a custom class extending the existing configuration class or an entirely different one.
 A use case that leverages this capability might be to pull configuration information from an external configuration store.

+## Timeouts
+CompletableFutures provide a variant of get() that takes timeout args, and in Java 9+ provide onTimeout() methods.
+The BascomTask execute and executeWait methods, which each take a list of CompletableFutures that should be executed, also take such optional arguments.
+Any of these calls has the same effect of ensuring that the calling thread does not wait longer than the provided duration, and throw a TimeoutException if so.

+Threads spawned during execution are not subject to the same timeouts, neither in standard CompletableFutures nor BascomTask-managed CompletableFutures.
+What BascomTask will do is to ensure that threads created in service of a call with an exceeded timeout will not begin execution of new tasks.
+Tasks in spawned threads that are already underway will not be interrupted.

+In addition, a timeout is a configurable value that can be set on an Orchestrator (or globally for all Orchestrators).
+That timeout value is applied to requests that have not provided an explicit timeout on their own.
+For example, a call to CompletableFuture.get() without arguments will pick up the timeout set on an Orchestrator if one has been set.
+A TimeoutExceededException, which unlike the built-in Java TimeoutException is unchecked, is thrown in this case.

 ---
 ## License Information